johanhedin/nanoca/doc/smartcard.md

-nanoca with Smartcard
+nanoca with smart card
 ====
-`nanoca` can create CSRs using RSA keys on Smartcards.
-This document is a short instruction how to provision a `nanoca` signed certificate on a [Aventra](https://aventra.fi) MyEID Smartcard using Fedora 32.
+`nanoca` can create CSRs using RSA keys on smart cards.
+This document is a short instruction how to provision a `nanoca` signed certificate on a [Aventra](https://aventra.fi) MyEID smart card using Fedora 33.

 The instruction is mainly based on the two following OpenSC Wiki pages:

 * https://github.com/OpenSC/OpenSC/wiki/Aventra-MyEID-PKI-card
 * https://github.com/OpenSC/OpenSC/wiki/Card-personalization

-Note that the instruction below only cover the simple case with one objet (key/certificate pair) on the token and with only one PIN.
+Note that the instruction below only cover the simple case with one object (key/certificate pair) on the token and with only one PIN.
 More advanced use cases like multiple PINs, multiple keys and/or multiple certificates are outside the scope.